Override Request Form

 Click to access the Biochemistry Override Request Form (MSU NetID and password required)

-For override questions and assistance with using the override form, please contact Mary Villarreal, via email, at email@example.com.
+For override questions and assistance with using the override form, please contact Mary Villarreal, via email, by clicking here.
 Overrides are processed between the hours of 8:00am-4:30pm Monday-Friday.

-The Biochemistry department and the Biological Sciences program are completely separate units and each handles their own overrides.
+ATTENTION: If you need an override for a Biological Sciences Department Course (courses such as BS 161, 171, etc...) click here for Biological Sciences course override from .
+The Biochemistry department and the Biological Sciences department are completely separate departments and each handles their own overrides.

 OVERRIDE INFORMATION - PLEASE READ CAREFULLY

 - We can not "hold" spots for students so you need to wait until your enrollment appointment (the day/time you are allowed to begin enrolling for a particular semester) comes up to submit an override request.
 You can find your enrollment appointment by logging into the schedule builder enrollment system found here: https://schedule.msu.edu/planner.aspx

 - ALL Lifelong Education students must submit an override request for any courses that they want to enroll in.
 We do not have access to your prior coursework so in the comments area on the form, please indicate what prerequisite courses you've taken from other institutions, that would fulfill the requirements for the MSU courses.
 You would need to indicate the course number, name, and the school it was taken at. (ex.
 CHEM 252 - Organic Chemistry II from ABC college).
 Not including this information up front, will delay your override request being processed